+91 9999466225 info@anujjindal.in

 • Working closely with the Government of India and other regulatory bodies for smooth foreign exchange operations and external trade facilitation

-• Payment & Settlement Systems
+• Payment & Settlement Systems:

 • Oversee smooth operation of systems like RTGS, NEFT, IMPS, UPI, and the backend infrastructure for interbank settlements.